RikudouSage/SecureMatrixNotifierBundle/README.md

 How to render the content, one of the [RenderingType](src/Enum/RenderingType.php) enum cases.
 Can be plaintext (default), html or markdown.

+## Compatibility with the Symfony bundle

+This package is mostly a drop-in replacement for the Symfony Matrix transport bundle and it can even work together with it.

+If it detects that the Symfony's bundle exists, it doesn't register itself using the `matrix` transport name and uses only the custom `smatrix` (**s**ecure **matrix**) transport name.

+As for options, it can either use its custom `Rikudou\MatrixNotifier\Options\MatrixOptions`, or the Symfony's `Symfony\Component\Notifier\Bridge\Matrix\MatrixOptions`.
+You can also use any other `MessageOptionsInterface` instance, but only the recipient ID will be used.

 ## Building the library yourself

 You need Golang 1.24 or later.
 After that simply go to the [lib](lib) directory and run: